f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     PATCH https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/

-Below is the proper formatitng for the body of the API call.
+Below is the proper formatting for the body of the API call.
 You will need to adjust to the number and type of interfaces to match what is in your chassis partition.

 .. code-block:: json